KonnexionsGmbH/dcr/docs/running_operations.md

 | **`s_f_p`** | Store the document structure from the parser result.                                                               |
 | **`tet`**   | Extract text and metadata from **`pdf`** documents.                                                                |

-The action **`all`** - run the complete processing of all new documents - includes the following processes in the order given:
+The action **`all - run the complete processing of all new documents`** includes the following processes in the order given:

 | Action      | Process                                                                                                            |
 |-------------|--------------------------------------------------------------------------------------------------------------------|